christophe-rd/fuelinex/notes/miscellaneous/comitee_email.md

 As you know, I am a first-year Master's student working with Lizzie Wolkovich.

-I previously completed my BSc at the Université du Québec à Montréal.
-My Master's research will explore how extended growing seasons in the context of climate change will affect different tree species.
-By conducting an 2-year experiment during which trees are subjected to warmer spring and autumn temperatures, I aim to investigate wether they will show growth increment and how these conditions will impact their phenology.
-I will also conduct a side experiment during which I will analyse tree ring data from a latitudinal provenance common garden study that was implemented at Harvard Forest 7 years ago.
+I previously completed my BSc at the Université du Québec à Montréal and my Master's research will explore how extended growing seasons in the context of climate change will affect different tree species.
+By conducting an 2-year experiment during which trees are subjected to warmer spring and autumn temperatures in the first year, I aim to investigate wether they will show growth increment in the following season and how these conditions will impact their phenology.
+I will also conduct a side experiment during which I will analyse tree ring data from a common garden study implemented at Harvard Forest 7 years ago.
+With this, I aim to investigate how latitudinal provenance impacts trees' growth.

+I think your research about .